vtex/vtex-courses/courses/service-course/steps/04_clients-analytics/en.md

 In this step, we will implement the Analytics client.
 So,

-1. First, in the `/node/clients/` directory, you will find a file called `analyticsClient.ts`, which already has a sketch, just like the code block below.
+1. First, in the `/node/clients/` directory, you will find a file called `analytics.ts`, which already has a sketch, just like the code block below.
 This is where you'll implement your client.

    ```ts
    //node/clients/analytics.ts